MicrosoftDocs/WSL/WSL/install-win10.md

 > [!NOTE]
 > The update from WSL 1 to WSL 2 may take several minutes to complete depending on the size of your targeted distribution.
 If you are running an older (legacy) installation of WSL 1 from Windows 10 Anniversary Update or Creators Update, you may encounter an update error.
 Follow these instructions to [uninstall and remove any legacy distributions](./install-legacy.md#uninstallingremoving-the-legacy-distro).
 >
 > If `wsl --set-default-version` results as an invalid command, enter `wsl --help`.
 If the `--set-default-version` is not listed, it means that your OS doesn't support it and you need to update to version 1903, Build 18362 or higher.
+If you are on Build 19041 for ARM64, this command may fail when using PowerShell in which case you can use a *Command Prompt* instead to issue the ``wsl.exe`` command.
 >
 > If you see this message after running the command: `WSL 2 requires an update to its kernel component.
 For information please visit https://aka.ms/wsl2kernel`.
 You still need to install the MSI Linux kernel update package.